 This insecticide can help prevent some mosquito and tick bites.
 But you must use it properly.Excerpted content courtesy of Consumer Reports

 When it comes to preventing bites from mosquitoes and ticks, remember: Summer isn't over yet, so it's important to remain vigilant and stay protected when you head outdoors.
 Insect Shield offers three solutions.
-In addition to our clothing with built-in insect protection, we offer permethrin spray that you can apply to clothing yourself, and our service called Insect Shield Your Clothes, whereby we add our patented treatment to clothes you send to us!
+In addition to our clothing with built-in insect protection, we offer permethrin spray that you can apply to clothing yourself, and our permethrin clothing treatment service: We add our patented permethrin treatment to clothes you send to us!

 You may think first of insect repellents, such as products containing deet.
 Using an effective repellent is one of the best ways to keep biting bugs away.
 It’s also helpful to take steps that safeguard your yard against these pests.